Search

 • [LIFETIME WARRANTY] - All Penguin Pottery products are backed by our Lifetime Warranty. if you have any issues, we will give you a refund or replace your product - no questions asked!
 See warranty & support section for more information.

-• [EXCLUSIVELY BY PENGUIN POTTERY!] - After many months of research, Penguin Pottery is introducing the first Glow in the Dark glaze for ceramics and pottery!
-We are so excited to bring you this amazing new ceramic glaze line and can't wait to see what you create!
+• PREMIUM GLAZE EXCLUSIVELY BY PENGUIN POTTERY: After many months of research, Penguin Pottery is introducing the first Glow in the Dark pottery glaze for ceramics using pottery kiln!
+We are excited to bring you this ceramic glaze line and can't wait to see what you create!
 Check out the video we made, you're going to love it!
 Just in time for Halloween!
-Get everyone's attention making original decorations for special occasions.
-Great Christmas gift and original birthday gift.
+Get everyone's attention by making original decorations for special occasions.
+Great Christmas gift and an original birthday gift.

-• [GET IT GLOWING!] - After you fire your ceramic, expose it to UV light, daylight, ultraviolet light, etc. The fired glaze stores the light energy and then slowly releases over time.
+• MADE IN USA GLOW IN THE DARK GLAZE - Founded by and run by potters, our glow-in-the-dark glazes are meticulously produced in the USA, reflecting our commitment to supporting local craftsmanship and ensuring superior quality control.
+After you fire your ceramic, expose it to UV light, daylight, ultraviolet light, etc. The fired glaze stores the light energy and then slowly releases it over time.
 At night or in a dark room, you will see the luminescence.
-Tip: the longer you expose the fired glaze to light, the longer it will radiate afterwards.

 SaleNo.
 8